 There are multiple money-saving apps on the Play Store as well as the Apple Store that will focus on goals and help you to save money and focus on the bigger picture.
 Did you say Groupon!!!

-There’s no shame to use coupons even if they save pennies.
-You’re in college, every penny counts, so you better use those coupons and money-saving apps you get.
+There’s no shame in using coupons even if they save pennies.
+You’re in college, and every penny counts, so you better use those coupons and money-saving apps you get.

 12. Work Part Time In College

 Being financially independent doesn’t only mean saving money.
 If you’re not currently working, it means you are living on your parent’s money, while that’s not wrong, it’s not even right.
 If you can earn you should earn.